foocheung/sqs_v2/paper.md

 * **`mod_dataExport.R`**: Modular data export component
 * **`mod_table.R`**: Modular table display component

+# AI Usage Disclosure

+During the preparation of this submission, generative AI was utilized to assist in structuring the initial draft and formatting the Markdown text in accordance with JOSS guidelines.
+The author comprehensively reviewed, edited, and validated all AI-assisted outputs.
+The author maintains full responsibility for the core software architecture, the problem framing, all technical claims, and the accuracy of this manuscript.

 # Availability

 Available under the MIT License at [https://github.com/foocheung/sqs_v2](https://github.com/foocheung/sqs_v2).